LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/using-functions.rst

 .. index::
    single: function; side effect

-In some cases, calling a function results in an action being carried out that changes the state of a program outside of the function itself.
+In some cases, calling a function results in an action that changes the state of a program outside of the function itself.
 Such a behavior is known as a **side effect**.

 .. admonition:: Example